Fáfnir: Appearance

 Before taking the form of a dragon, Fáfnir's appearance is not explicitly described.
-It has been noted though that his brother, Regin, is described as being a dwarf in Norna-Gests þáttr and resembling a dwarf (dvergr of vǫxt), however, it is neither clear if relatives of dwarfs are also dwarfs, nor how dwarfs were conceived of as appearing.
-It has been noted that dwarf appearances were presented in the medieval period as highly diverse and they could even change their form, as with Andvari and potentially also Fáfnir.
+Although his brother, Regin, is described as being a dwarf in Norna-Gests þáttr and resembling a dwarf (dvergr of vǫxt), it is not clear if relatives of dwarves are also dwarves, nor is it clear how dwarves are conceived of as appearing.
+It has been noted that dwarf appearances were presented in the medieval period as highly diverse, and they could even change their form, as is the case with Andvari and potentially also Fáfnir.

-While in the form of a worm in Fáfnismál, Fáfnir is described as flightless and snake-like while at the same point in the narrative of the later Völsunga saga, he has shoulders, suggesting legs, wings or both.
+While in the form of a worm in Fáfnismál, Fáfnir is described as flightless and snake-like.
+In the narrative of the later Völsunga saga, however, he has shoulders, suggesting legs, wings or both.
 This change is consistent with the wider trend in Germanic portrayals of dragons, and likely results from influence from continental Europe that was facilitated by Christianisation and the increased availability of translated romances.